gomorpheus/morpheus-docs/release_notes/current.rst

 - Convert to Managed: Added the option to apply tags when converting an Instance to managed.
 Tag policy validation (if applicable) also applies
 - Layouts: Layouts can now be scoped to Groups making the list of available Groups at provision time much smaller in appliances that have many
 - Licenses: Version column added to the License list view in Administration > Provisioning > Licenses
+- Maintenance Mode: Drains active sessions and queues so an auto-scaling group can scale down.
+Can be enabled by System Administrators in Administration > Settings > Utilities > Toggle Maintenance Mode
 - Option Lists: Option Lists can now be populated by LDAP queries
 - Provisioning: |morpheus| will now retry some steps of the provisioning process when needed to prevent occasional node provisioning failure due to environmental factors when provisioning multiple Instances at once
 - Puppet: |morpheus| integration now supports version 6+